Dental Bridges

 Aesthetics, consider how natural the bridge will look and how well it matches the color and shape of your natural teeth.

-Metal bridges, historically, because they are strong and reasonably priced, they have been utilized for dental bridges.
+Metal bridges, historically, because they are strong and reasonably priced.
 On the other hand, they are unsightly and might worsen the condition of the teeth they support.
 The use of metal bridges is declining as a result of improvements in dental materials.

 Metal-Ceramic Bridges, these bridges combine the visual appeal of ceramics with the strength of metal.
 Built with a ceramic covering over a metal frame for durability and a natural look.
 Regarded as a safe, dependable choice with a fair price-to-quality ratio.